agent0lab/search-service/docs/AG0_SEMANTIC_SEARCH_STANDARD.md

 ## Implementation Checklist

-For a provider to be compliant with this standard:
+For an implementation to be compliant with this schema:

 - [ ]  Implement `/api/v1/capabilities` endpoint
 - [ ]  Implement `/api/v1/health` endpoint